Redefine Your Future in Public Health

 Pay Less to Earn More

 Moving up shouldn’t set you back.
-Kent State protects your finances and invests your budget where it belongs: in your success and your family’s security.
-By earning your public health degree online at Kent State, you get the value of a comprehensive education at a highly regarded research institution,2 connection to Ohio’s outstanding health network, and the employment possibilities that are only available to professionals with bachelor’s degrees—all for tuition that other online public health programs don’t begin to match.
-Because you deserve a career-empowering degree at competitive rates.
+When you earn your public health degree online at Kent State, you get a high-quality education from a highly regarded research university,2 connections to Ohio’s outstanding health network and access to jobs that are only available to professionals with bachelor’s degrees.
+And you get it all for affordable tuition rates that other online public health programs don’t begin to match.

 Review Tuition and Financial Aid